Home Our Wines How to Buy Vines Winemaking Walnuts & Prunes Contact/Visit Lot Valley Recommendations

 All our white wines are sur lie - this means that they are kept on the fermentation lies until the spring, to develop ‘fatness’ and complexity.

-See How to Buy for prices and delivery terms.
+See How to Buy for vintages available, prices and delivery terms.

 Our dry rosé is made from 100% malbec.
 Cool fermentation and the avoidance of air contact ensure a fruity, aromatic and refreshing wine, excellent for summer drinking.